Researcher visbility and impact

 - Database indexing: Publish in journals that are indexed in large, interdisciplinary databases like Web of Science or SCOPUS (or smaller databases relevant for your field) to help others find your work easily.

 - Make sure you are recognisable: Always publish using the same name if possible (e.g. consistent use of middle names/initials).
 Even better - create a unique author ID to ensure that you can’t be confused with other authors, and provide it when you publish.
-We recommend that researchers use ORCiD for this purpose - you can read more about IDs under "About: Academic profiles".
+We recommend that researchers use ORCiD for this purpose - you can read more about IDs below in "About: Academic profiles".

 - Think about your keywords: When you write, make sure to include all relevant terms in the abstract and keywords of your publication.
 Write out abbreviations.
 It is an advantage if key terms are also included in the title.
 This will make it more likely to be found when other researchers do their literature search.